 Those who manage or own rural estates are faced with a plethora of often conflicting opinions on investment in energy infrastructure.
 Government direction has been at best circuitous in recent years, leaving the market confused, cautious and even suspicious.

-Our role is to provide unambiguous and impartial advice on the merits of any future energy investment.
-With legislation increasingly shifting from carrot to stick for those operating off the gas grid, the need for a proactive strategy to reduce consumption, improve efficiencies and switch to low-carbon technologies is increasing.
+Our role is to provide unambiguous and impartial advice on the merits of any future investments in low carbon or renewable energy.
+With legislation increasingly shifting from carrot to stick for those operating off the gas grid, the need for a proactive strategy to reduce consumption, improve energy efficiency in rural estates and switch to low-carbon technologies is increasing.
 We help our clients build and implement these strategies.
 In particular we can:

 - Model the financial and technical merits of a switch to low-carbon technologies to support existing power and heat supply.